mazlo/marshall-api/README.md

 * [marshall-csv](https://github.com/mazlo/marshall-csv), provides an implementation for data stored in CSV-format (Comma Separated Values).

-### How to Implement
+### Use of Annotations

 The annotations are applied to fields of a plain POJO.
-For the mapping two types of annotations are provided:
+For the mapping, two types of annotations are provided:

-* InputField
+* `@InputField`, for unmarshalling
-* OutputField
+* `@OutputField`, for marshalling

+Place these annotations on the fields of the POJO and

+**implement getter- and setter-methods**.

+For instance,

+    public class BeanClass {

+        @InputField( position=0 )
+        private String description;

+        @OutputField ( name="comment" )
+        private String target_description;

+        // getter-/setter-methods
+    }

+### Provided Classes and Interfaces

 The main interfaces are

-* Marshaller
+* `Marshaller<T>`
-* Unmarshaller
+* `Unmarshaller<T>`
-* AnnotationInterpreter
+* `AnnotationInterpreter<T>`

-The class DefaultAnnotationInterpreter provides a default mechanism to interpret the annotations as they are applied to fields of a POJO.
+with the generic type `T`. `T` stands for the class where the annotations can be found.

+For the annotations to be recognized, a so called `AnnotationInterpreter` is needed.
+A `DefaultAnnotationInterpreter` provides a default implementation.

+A method in Factory-class `AnnotationInterpreterFactory` simplifies the creation of an instance.

+    AnnotationInterpreterFactory.createDefaultAnnotationInterpreter( BeanClass.class );

+### Individual Implementation

-If you want to create your own implementation, please stick to the convention to
+If you want to create your own implementation, e.g. for new data format, please stick to the convention to

-* create your own interface for your Marshaller/Unmarshaller by extending the generic interfaces
+* Create your own interface by extending the generic interfaces `Marshaller` and `Unmarshaller`, e.g.

+    `public interface NewFormatUnmarshaller<T> extends Unmarshaller<T> { ... }`

+* If you need an individual interpreter for the annotations provided above, please extend the interface `AnnotationInterpreter` and provide your own implementation, e.g.

+    `public interface SpecialAnnotationInterpreter<T> extends AnnotationInterpreter { ... }`

+    and

+    `public class SpecialAnnotationInterpreterImpl<T> implements SpecialAnnotationInterpreter<T>`

-* provide Factory-classes for simple instantiation of your Marshaller/Unmarshaller and AnnotationInterpreter
+* Finally, provide Factory-classes for simple instantiation of your Marshaller/Unmarshaller and AnnotationInterpreter

+    `NewFormatUnmarshallerFactory.createNewFormatUnmarshaller( ... )`

 A sample implementation is [marshall-csv](https://github.com/mazlo/marshall-csv).